 }

 We decide that only ten requests per minute can reach this service.
-So first, we create a refiller.
-In this example, a greedy refiller refills the bucket with ten tokens per minute.
+So first, we create an instance of the Bandwidth class.
+This instance holds 10 tokens and a greedy refiller refills the bucket with ten tokens per minute.
 That means this refiller puts one token every 6 seconds into the bucket.
-Next, we create a Bandwith class that combines the maximum capacity with the refiller, and then we build the bucket with the Bucket builder.

 long capacity = 10;